intuit/wasabi/README.md

 ## Get Started

 Installing Wasabi is straightforward.
-The following steps will install the needed tools, build and run a complete stack.
+The following steps will install the needed tools, build and run a complete stack noting that at this time only OSX is supported.

 #### Bootstrap Your Environment

-For OSX, you can get started as shown.

 ```bash
 % /usr/bin/ruby \